A must-see town on the Way of St. James

 Place du Plot au Pup en Velay © Luc Olivier

-Take time out to wander through the pedestrianised streets with shops in the town centre, where medieval houses give way to Renaissance buildings.
+Take time to wander through the pedestrian and shopping streets of the city centre where colourful medieval houses give way to Renaissance buildings.

 A lively town centre where the history of Le Puy comes to life through walking tours recommended by the Tourist Office!